Skip to content

 February 28, 1914, State University, Lexington (UK), coached by Alpha Brumage, hosted and defeated Marietta, winning 19-17 in Woodlawn Auditorium.
 Ashland native Karl Zerfoss was the high-scorer with eight points.

-February 28, 1918, the University of Kentucky (UK), coached by S. Boles, defeated Cumberland College in Gatliff Gymnasium in Williamsburg, 42-21.
-Kentucky finished with a 3-1 record in Gatliff.
-Maysville native Ben Marsh scored a high 14 points.
+February 28, 1918, UK, coached by S. Boles, defeated Cumberland College in Gatliff Gymnasium in Williamsburg, 42-21.
+Kentucky enjoyed a 3-1 record inside Gatliff.
+Maysville native Ben Marsh scored 14 points.

 On February 28, 1956, the General Assembly approved “an act relating to educational benefits for the children of certain deceased veterans.”
 The act provided that the children of Kentucky veterans killed while serving in the armed forces shall be granted a free education anywhere in the U.S.